alexs2112/University-Notes/2023-Winter/GLGY307/01 - Structure.md

  - **Final Exam:** 45%
 	 - 20 + 20 questions copied from the first two midterms (answers will be released)
 	 - Otherwise not cumulative
+	 - No Cephalopod Evolution
+	 - Lecture 11 not tested on